benjaminheng/knowledge-base/content/nintendo-switch.md

 ## Should I get a switch as a PC gamer?

-Here are some conclusions I've arrived at after receiving a Switch as a predominantly PC gamer.
+As a predominantly PC gamer, here are some considerations for choosing a Switch.

 **Identify Switch exclusives you're interested in.** There aren't that many [Switch exclusives](https://en.wikipedia.org/wiki/Category:Nintendo_Switch-only_games), mostly just Nintendo first-party games.
 Many switch games are also available on PC.